-These pumpkin chocolate chip cookies are a healthy, kid-friendly fall dessert recipe.
-They’re perfect for parties and bake sales, but save a few for yourself!
+These gluten free pumpkin chocolate chip cookies are a healthy, kid-friendly fall dessert recipe.
+They’re perfect for holiday parties and bake sales!

 This recipe costs $6.25 to make, and it yields 40 cookies.
 This comes out to $.47 per serving (3 cookies).
 These pumpkin chocolate chip cookies are the classic flavor of fall, and they’re a healthy dessert that kids and adults will love.

 And try my gluten free chocolate chip pumpkin bread for another variation on this delicious theme.

 Note: This post was originally published in 2013.
 The photos and text were updated in 2018.